-A Chicago Sun-Times story from early February said a Cook County Circuit judge ruled to remove Drury from the ballot, but Drury fought the decision and was able to remain in the race.
+A month before the March primary election -- and after Drury refused to vote for Madigan to remain House Speaker -- a Cook County Circuit judge ruled to remove Drury from the ballot, but Drury fought the decision and was able to remain in the race.

 Rotheimer pointed out that those who violate the State Officials and Employees Ethics Act (SOEEA) are judged by their peers on the legislative ethics commission (LEC), and that ethics complaints are excluded from Freedom of Information Act requests, making them opaque to the public.

 “Since the inception of the SOEEA in 2004, not one legislator was found to be in violation of this statute, which is exclusively under the jurisdiction of the LEC,” Rotheimer said.
 “The only two legislators, former State Sen. Suzi Schmidt and Sen. Ira I. Silverstein, whose complaints were (found legitimate) by the legislative inspector general (LIG) occurred under the Illinois Governmental Ethics Act (IGEA)."

 Rotheimer points out that that the statute governs the code of conduct for elected officials and is excluded from the LEC's jurisdiction.

 "The code of conduct for elected officials does not prescribe any form of penalty in the law to enforce it," she said.
 "However, the LEC retains its authority to consent to the LIG's recommendation to publish the findings of a founded violation under the IGEA.
 Clearly based on the ethics statutes, our elected officials never intended to provide the electorate with a fair process to object to their misconduct and unlawful behavior.”

 The behavior of elected officials, Rotheimer said, is unacceptable.